 Frank Gifford (No. 16), New York Giants, running with ball against the Washington Redskins, Yankee Stadium, November 29, 1959.
 Photo, Neil Leifer.

-In a 1960 game against the Philadelphia Eagles, Gifford was hit very hard on a passing play by Eagles’ linebacker Chuck Bednarick, and knocked unconscious.
+In a 1960 game against the Philadelphia Eagles, Gifford was hit very hard on a passing play by Eagles’ linebacker Chuck Bednarik, and knocked unconscious.
 Gifford suffered a severe head injury, forcing him out of active play for 18 months – occurring in the prime of his career.
-The injury, in fact, led him to retire from football, though temporarily.
+The injury led him to retire from football temporarily.
 In 1962 Gifford returned to pro football and resumed playing for the Giants, this time as a flanking, wide receiver.
-Gifford made an impressive come back, learning the new position, he became a star once again.
-In fact, he was selected to the Pro Bowl as wide received in 1964.
+Gifford made an impressive come back, learning and excelling at the new position, becoming a star once again.
+In fact, he was selected to the Pro Bowl as wide receiver in 1964.
 At the end of that season, however, Gifford retired for good.

 In 12 seasons with the New York Giants, Gifford proved a versatile and valuable player.
 As a running back, he had 3,609 rushing yards and 34 touchdowns in 840 carries.
 As a receiver he had 367 receptions for 5,434 yards and 43 touchdowns.
 Gifford was also a halfback who could throw, and completed 29 of the 63 passes he attempted for 823 yards and 14 touchdowns.
 Gifford was also one of those rare players in the early modern era who played both offense and defense.
 In fact, during his carreer, he had Pro Bowl selections at three different positions — defensive back, running back, and wide receiver.
 Gifford was inducted into the Pro Football Hall of Fame on July 30, 1977, and in the year 2000, his New York Giants’ No. 16 playing numeral was formally retired.